chrisayers101/rio_amplify/TECHNOLOGY_STACK.md

 ## Summary

 This is a modern full-stack web application built with **Vue.js 3** and **TypeScript**, powered by **AWS Amplify** for backend services.
 The application features a comprehensive authentication system using AWS Cognito, DynamoDB for data storage, and S3 for file management.
-The frontend utilizes **Pinia** for state management, **Vue Router** for navigation with authentication guards, and **Tailwind CSS** for responsive, mobile-first styling.
+The frontend utilises **Pinia** for state management, **Vue Router** for navigation with authentication guards, and **Tailwind CSS** for responsive, mobile-first styling.
 The project includes comprehensive development tooling including ESLint, Prettier, and Vitest for testing.
-The architecture is designed for scalability with code splitting, lazy loading, and optimized build configurations, making it a robust foundation for modern web applications with cloud-native backend services.
+The architecture is designed for scalability with code splitting, lazy loading, and optimised build configurations, making it a robust foundation for modern web applications with cloud-native backend services.